KadAfrica: Empowering Girls Through Passion Fruit

 During the training process, the girls learn how to save and reinvest their money into their business.
 Once training is complete, KadAfrica provides them with the tools necessary to begin their passion fruit cultivation, such as quality seedlings and agrobusiness consulting.
 Finally, once the fruit is ready, KadAfrica then purchases all the fruit grown by their beneficiaries and processes it at the KadAfrica pulping facility to then sell on to the local markets.

 In the span of seven short years, they have recruited over 2,300 girls, impacted nearly 12,000 community members, and distributed almost 300,000 quality passion fruit seedlings.
 The girls who have started their cultivation have increased their income five fold.
 And they haven’t slowed down.
 Keep an eye out for what’s coming next!

-All photos are courtesy of Daniella Iannotti.
+All photos are courtesy of Daniella Iannotti and KadAfrica.

 LEARN more about KadAfrica here.